 There is no limit of how many parts can be put in an FPX file, but certain features are slow if the FPX file gets too big.
 To achieve maximum software performance, we recommend not exceeding 3,000 parts in an FPX file.

-Here is a sample FPX file loaded in the Library Expert FPX Editor -
+Here is a sample FPX file loaded in the Footprint Expert FPX Editor -

 The column data that the User inserts comes directly from the component manufacturer Logical datasheet.